 Vacant research fellow positions at the university are regularly announced and advertised in the daily press and under Vacant positions on the University of Bergen’s web-pages.
 The faculty does not otherwise have the resources to finance doctoral education.

-Applicants must submit a project description of 5–10 pages.
+Applicants must submit a project description of 5–8 pages.
+Some job advertisements request a shorter project description for the application.
+In such cases, a complete project description must be developed in consultation with the supervisor shortly after admission and approved before the agreement on admission can be signed.
 The project description must describe the topic, set of issues being addressed and the choice of theory and method, as well as any ethical issues.
 The project description must indicate the schedule for the various parts of the research project.
 It must also include a budget for the costs of carrying out the PhD project.
 The Faculty has prepared a guide for writing project descriptions.